HomeTrends › Dark Kitchens & Foodtech

 Quick verdict

-Delivery platforms charge between 25% and 35% in commissions on your selling price — turning a 20-point margin into a net loss if you don't adjust pricing and product mix.
+Delivery platforms charge between 25% and 35% in commissions on your selling price: enough to turn a 20-point margin into a net loss if you don't adjust pricing and product mix.
 The traditional method absorbs that commission without touching the menu; the Masterestaurant method engineers a delivery-specific menu with differentiated pricing, a 28-30% food cost target, and high-margin combos that offset the commission without driving customers away.
-In 2026, with Rappi and Uber Eats applying up to 33% rates across Latin America, commission management isn't optimization: it's survival.
+In 2026, with Rappi and Uber Eats applying rates of up to 33% across Latin America, commission management isn't optimization: it's survival.

 The commission you don't see is eating you alive

-Delivery platforms charge between 25% and 35% of the sale price: Rappi between 28% and 33%, Uber Eats between 25% and 30%, iFood between 27% and 32% depending on the visibility plan contracted in 2025-2026.
-An entrepreneur selling a dish at $7 USD with a food cost of $2.10 — that is, 30% — earns $4.90 gross margin in-house.
-That same dish on delivery, after a 29% commission, nets $4.97: gross margin collapses to $2.87, a 41% drop.
-The trap is not the percentage written in the contract but the cumulative effect across the entire product mix.
-If the entrepreneur does not recalibrate prices and menu before launching the channel, the platform is not a sales ally — it becomes a silent partner taking nearly one third of every dollar the customer pays.
-More than 12,000 dark kitchens were operating in Latin America in 2025, according to Euromonitor, and the count keeps rising in 2026, driven by low rents and setup costs of $8,000-$15,000 USD versus $60,000-$80,000 for a traditional location.
+Between 25% and 35% of the sale price: that is what platforms charge.
+Rappi runs 28-33%; Uber Eats, 25-30%; iFood, 27-32% depending on the visibility plan contracted in 2025-2026.
+Run the numbers on a $7 USD dish with a $2.10 food cost: $4.90 gross margin in-house, yet after a 29% commission the app remits $4.97 and margin lands at $2.87, down 41%.
+The trap is not the percentage in the contract but the cumulative effect across the whole product mix.
+Launch the channel without recalibrating prices and menu, and the platform is no sales ally.
+It is a silent partner quietly keeping nearly a third of every dollar the customer pays.
+More than 12,000 dark kitchens operated across Latin America in 2025, per Euromonitor, and the count keeps climbing in 2026: setup runs $8,000-$15,000 USD against $60,000-$80,000 for a traditional location.

 Dark kitchens: the model that amplifies commission risk in 2026